Chun5/works/index.rst

 ::

   The answer is no in the recent decade, but it could happen in 2050.
   Technical writers can hardly be totally replaced by AI, no matter how advanced the AI brain is trained.
 In theory, it is a process AI infinitely approaches to replacing technical writers.

-  1. It takes so long to witness the disappearance of an occupation.
+  1. It is so slow to witness the disappearance of an occupation.
-  2. AI does have bugs/weakness in wording,
+  2. AI does have bugs or weakness in wording, rhetoric, contextual analysis, etc.
-  3. Concerning creative writing, such as suspense novel, AI is unable to

-  We can see AI is producing articles to the public, while people can not recognize that they are not written by humankind.
+  3. Concerning creative writing, such as suspense novel, for now, AI is not competent to do this kind of work, or deal with it unsatisfactorily.
+Although we can see AI is producing articles to the public and people can not recognize that they are written by some machine.

   For details, please refer to my articles on Github.